 My kids are currently sound asleep as I write this blog post in bed (while yawning.)
 But, I’m here, I’m showing up and I’m making my day less hectic by taking full advantage of all the time I have available.

 I’m not saying you need to wake up with the sun.
-Maybe even 8am is a struggle.
+Maybe even 8 am is a struggle.
 So why not make that a new goal?
-I know people who struggle to get out of bed at 11 and when they do they are crabby.
+I know people who struggle to get out of bed at 11.
+There is no magic time, you just have to find what works for you.

 It is amazing how pretending like you’re organized can actually start to trick your brain into actually thinking that you are.
-Get up, play the part and pretend you are the most together person you’ve ever met.
-No more hot mess mindset folks.
+Get up, play the part, fill in your planner for the day, and pretend you are the most together person you’ve ever met.
+No more hot mess mindset for you!

 How to fake being organized: